UpdatesI rewrote some of the paragraphs to be more precise.

 Though this was short lived however as the parody of life imitating art couldn’t contain itself no longer when the Anti-branding counter culture movement itself became a brand with books like No-Logo becoming a best seller, anti-establishment comedians who were the main voice of the anti-brand movement stated becoming mainstream and even appearing in ad’s and finally films like cult classic Repo man marketing itself as a film that contained no advertising or branding.

 Most brands have settled or rebranded.
-Logos are abundant and companies with products are plentiful and the brand still remains as a strong simple repetitive message.
-However our attention spans are now incredibly short as we have become increasingly impatient due to living in the age of information and interwebz.
+Logos are abundant, companies with products are plentiful, and the brand remains a strong, simple repetitive message.
+However, our attention spans are now incredibly short as we have become increasingly impatient due to living in the age of information and interwebz.

-The godfather of cartooning H.M.
-Bateman once expressed his views on modern art in 1919 when he said “I’am not an admirer of people who draw like Picasso.
+The godfather of cartooning, H.M.
+Bateman, once expressed his views on modern art in 1919 when he said, “I’m not an admirer of people who draw like Picasso.
 I feel his influence has been a bad one, demoralising.
 It’s reducing the world to a farmyard.”